 Broken or fractured ribs can also cause a unique sound, called crepitus.
 With crepitus, you can actually hear the broken pieces of rib creaking or rubbing against each other.
 To hear crepitus, put your ear close to the patient's chest, or have someone to the same thing to you if are the patient.

-Know with a simple rib fracture, the chest may not look any different.
-But when the ribs are broken in more than one spot, you may notice uneven chest movements when breathing, or part of the chest or back may look "caved in."
+In a simple rib fracture, the chest may not look any different.
+But when the ribs are broken in more than one spot, you may notice uneven chest movements when breathing, or part of the chest or back may look "caved in".

 Fractured ribs can puncture other organs, such as the lungs or liver.
 If a patient has severe difficulty breathing or pain in the abdomen after trauma to the ribcage, that can be a sign of severely fractured ribs.